Here is a look at the seating chart for the final table in Event 13 with chip counts:

-Players start with 20,000 out front and all levels last 30 minutes.
-Late registration is available until the start of Level 9 at 4:30 pm with re-entries available during that time.
-There is a 40-minute dinner break scheduled at 6:30 pm and they return to play down to a champ.
+Players sit down to 20K stacks and all levels last 30 minutes.
+Late registration and unlimited re-entries are available until the start of Level 9 at 4:30 pm.
+The 30-minute dinner break hits at 6:30 pm and then we find another Omaha champ.

 Players begin with 20,000 in chips